 Collar diameter for 18, 32, and 46 days after transplanting (DAT)

-The collar diameters data of tomato plants are presented in Table 6.
+The collar diameter data of tomato plants are presented in Table 6.
 The different extract doses significantly affected (P < 0.05) collar diameter at 18, 32, and 46 days after planting (DAT).
 All treatments positively influenced collar diameter compared to the untreated control, which showed the lowest values (4.00–9.11 ± 0.96 mm).
 Regardless of the evaluation period, wood vinegar treatments significantly increased collar diameter compared to the reference product.
 Growth improvement was more pronounced at lower concentrations, particularly with WCV1 and VCV2 (1:300) at 32 DAT, and with WCV1 (1:200 and 1:300) at 46 DAT.

 Collar diameter reflects plant vigor, root stability, and resistance to stress (Ponce-Figueroa et al., 2024) and helps assess nutritional or pest-related deficiencies (Grossnickle et MacDonald, 2018).
 The significant increases obtained with WCV1 (1:300) and VCV2 (1:300) at 18–32 DAT, and VCV2 (1:200) at 46 DAT, indicate a biostimulant effect of these extracts.
 The Appropriate Technology Association of Thailand recommends dilutions of 1:500–1:1000 (v/v) for growth stimulation (Rick, 2010), though lower dilutions were required here due to the high-water content of the vinegars.
 Several studies confirm the growth-promoting effect of wood vinegar.
 Kulkarni et al. (2007, 2008) reported improved tomato growth and yield, while (Mungkunkamchao et al., 2013) found that wood vinegar (1:800) and fermented bio-extract (1:500) similarly stimulated tomato cv.
 Delta growth.
 Tomatoes appear sensitive to smoke-derived regulators such as karrikinolide and karrikins, which promote germination and seedling development -Kulkarni et al., 2007, 2008).
 Wood vinegar also contains bioactive organic acids (acetic, propionic, butyric) and alcohols (methanol, ethanol) that enhance nutrient absorption, microbial activity, and metabolic processes like glycolysis and the Krebs cycle (Salehi et al., 2008).